danionescu0/home-automation/README.md

 So if you implement all the features the total will be slightly under **300 $**

+Note: The RC light switches, wall sockets, electric curtains, and electromagnetic door lock wore not included here.

 ### What can it do ###

-* unlock a electromagnetic door
+* unlock a electromagnetic door through the press of a button on the app or through fingerprint
 * control various types of electric curtains (open / close)
 * control remote wall sockets
 * monitor temperature, humidity, light level, air quality, human presence